Clicky

 This video does a great job showing you to size and fit a life jacket.

-When trying on jackets put your arms out to your side like you would if you were floating in the water.
+If you can, try on the life jackets before you buy them.
+When trying on life jackets, put your arms out to your side like you would if you were floating in the water.
 With the help of someone else have them lift the shoulders of the life jacket.
 If it goes above your cheeks the life jacket is too big.
+One of the best things you can do is buy a life jacket in every size.
+Buy a medium, a large, and XL, so when family and friends come over, you got them covered too.

+When it comes to life jackets for kids, you need to go to a physical store.
 Life jackets made for kids are very different than the generic ones made for adults.
 You need to try them on and make sure it’s a proper fit.

 Here is a great video showing you sizing for kids life jackets.

+A life jacket that is cracking or fading means the material is breaking down.
+The material will start to stretch and become loose, affecting your ability to float.
 The cracks also allow water to fill new chambers, thus affecting your ability to float.
 It also allows the inner foam to escape if pieces of it break off, lowering the ability for you to float.

 You’ll need a coast guard approved life jacket for your jet ski.
 There are also five different types of life jackets.
 The type you need for your jet ski is TYPE 3.